televandalist/RADocsTEMP/docs/guidelines/user-coc.md

 - Posting pornography, as in images or descriptions of erotic behavior intended to cause sexual excitement.
 - Posting gruesome or gory images intended to cause disgust.
 - Publishing others' private information, such as a photos of them or their physical or electronic address, without explicit permission.

-#### Behavior strongly frowned upon

 - Heated public arguments.
 - Excessive shitposting.
 - Personal attacks, as in making abusive remarks on or relating to one's person, instead of providing evidence when examining another person's claims or comments.

+Please report  to moderators/admins cases where these rules and behaviors are being violated.
 The moderators will step in to cool things down if arguments start getting out of hand.
-Check below [how moderation works](#how-moderation-works).

 ### Freedom of Speech